hyzok-su/morphable-eyewear/README.md

 4. The transection lines are then slightly scaled to construct a 2D cage structure.
 This 2D cage is subsequently reprojected onto the frame geometry, where the intersection bounding domains are computed to extrude the cage into a 3D representation.
 Finally, a skeleton structure is extracted from the generated 3D cage.

 ### Automated Morphing to Face

+The skeleton–cage structure is subsequently deformed using 3D facial landmarks to ensure a personalized geometric fit.
+The deformation is optimized according to a fitting plan provided by ophthalmic specialists, which serves as a clinical guideline for achieving proper alignment with the wearer’s facial anatomy.
 <img src="./docs/control_system.png"  />

 ### Visualization on Face